AdobeDocs/dynamic-media-classic.en/help/using/publishing-master-images.md

 ---
 # Publish primary images{#publishing-master-images}

-Publishing your image files publishes them to Dynamic Media Image Servers, where they are available to your web site and application.
-What's more, during the publishing process, Adobe Dynamic Media Classic activates the URL strings you need for your web site and application.
+Publishing your image files publishes them to Dynamic Media Image Servers, where they are available to your Web site and application.
+What's more, during the publishing process, Adobe Dynamic Media Classic activates the URL strings you need for your Web site and application.

 ## Mark primary images for publish {#marking-master-images-for-publish}